Tsunami014/Blaze-Sudio/readme.md

 Things to note:
 1. # **<u>Still in progress</u>**
 2. This project comes with 3 python libraries built into it; [pyguix](https://github.com/DarthData410/PyGames-pyguix), [Pyldtk](https://github.com/LGgameLAB/pyLdtk) and [textboxify](https://github.com/hnrkcode/TextBoxify/tree/master).
 This is for a couple of reasons:
+    1. (The main one) I can modify it myself
-    1. (the main big one) It can't be installed with pip (maybe it got taken down?
-I don't know)
+    1. It can't be installed with pip (maybe it got taken down?
+I don't know, or maybe I'm just bad (says the person who made *this*))
     2. I don't have to wory about dependancy issues with those two packages
-    3. I can modify it myself
     4. You guys don't have to install another package
     5. It won't ever change (unless I change it myself)